PURITYKINOTI/alx-low_level_programming/0x0E-function_pointers/README.md

     * Usage: `./main number_of_bytes`
     * Opcodes are printed two-decimal long in hexadecimal, lowercase.
-    * If the number of arguments is incorrect, the program prints `Error` followed by a new line and exits with a status value of `2`.
+    * If the number of arguments is incorrect, the program prints `Error` Ifollowed by a new line and exits with a status value of `2`.